getpop/field-query/README.md

 ### Aliases

-An “alias” defines under what name to output the field.
+An alias defines under what name to output the field.
 The alias name must be prepended with `@`:

 _**In GraphQL**:_